bodowd/bodowd.github.io/_posts/2024-08-10-umbra-style-molecules-part-2.md

 it in the struct.
 This allowed for speedup of not only exact matches, but also enabled faster substructure matches when combined with a substructure filter developed by dalke.

-Here are the results, and I describe the process more below:
+Here are the results, and I describe the process more below.
+You can jump to the experimental section here: [results](#results)

 Exact match experiments (Standard method, Umbra-mol are in the duckdb_rdkit extension):